-One can't underestimate the effect of a radical new viewpoint on those established in a discipline.
-The authorities in these fields are authorities because of their knowledge of the current view of their discipline.
-A radical new view on their discipline could be a threat to their own authority.
-One of Alfred Wegener's critics, the geologist R. Thomas Chamberlain, could not have summarized this threat any better :
+Radical new viewpoints are a threat to established authorities in a discipline.
+They are experts because of their knowledge of the current view of their discipline.
+A radical new view might force the experts to learn their field all over again.
+One of Alfred Wegener's critics, the geologist R. Thomas Chamberlain, suggested just that :

 "If we are to believe in Wegener's hypothesis we must forget everything which has been learned in the past 70 years and start all over again."

 He was right.

 In spite of all the criticism, Wegener was able to keep Continental Drift part of the discussion until his death.
 He knew that any argument based simply on the jigsaw fit of the continents could easily be explained away as a coincidence.
 To strengthen his case he drew from the fields of geology, geography, biology and paleontology.
 Wegener questioned why coal deposits, commonly associated with tropical climates, would be found near the North Pole and why the plains of Africa would show evidence of glaciation.
 Wegener also presented examples where fossils of exactly the same prehistoric species were distributed where you would expect them to be if there had been Continental Drift (e.g. one species occurred in western Africa and South America, and another in Antartica, India and central Africa) [_1_] .
 The graphic below shows the striking distribution of fossils on the different continents.

 Wegener used an Alexander duToit graphic to demonstrate the uncanny match of geology between eastern South America and western Africa.